 Several reasons can help account for those years, including recent findings by Dr. Daniel Janies and a team of researchers from the Department of Bioinformatics and Genomics at UNC Charlotte, Atheric Pharmaceutical, and ioGenetics, to be published in an upcoming issue of the journal Cladistics.

-From the 1960s to the 1980s, the virus spread beyond East Africa, moving on to western Africa as well as equatorial Asia where the Zika virus was detected in mosquitos in India, Indonesia, Malaysia, and Pakistan.
+From the 1960s to the 1980s, the virus spread beyond East Africa, moving on to western Africa and equatorial Asia, where the Zika virus was detected in mosquitos in India, Indonesia, Malaysia, and Pakistan.

-In rapid succession, the infection was found in more and more countries across the world and its movement was tracked in days, instead of years.
+In rapid succession, the infection was found in more and more countries worldwide, and its movement was tracked in days, instead of years.

-On July 29, 2016, the Zika virus hits the United States.
+On July 29, 2016, the Zika virus hit the United States.
 Four cases of mosquito-borne Zika virus disease were confirmed in Florida.
-The people infected had not traveled outside the US, strongly pointing to the presence of the Zika-carrying mosquito was active in Florida.
+The people infected had not traveled outside the U.S., strongly pointing to the presence of the Zika-carrying mosquito was active in Florida.

 On September 15, 2016, a research paper published in the journal The Lancet showed a strong association between microcephaly and laboratory confirmation of Zika virus infection during pregnancy.
-When it became clear that Zika could be transmitted from mother to child and cause severe birth defects, the concern for Zika infections elevated to a state of alarm.
+When it became clear that Zika could be transmitted from mother to child and cause severe congenital disabilities, the concern for Zika infections elevated to a state of alarm.

 What happened between the mild Zika illnesses of the mid-1900s and the thousands of horrific effects of the virus we've witnessed since 2015?